BDTTrialDesigns/BDT_CombIRSens/README.md

 Notes
 --------------------------------

 The code is meant only to allow reproduction of the designs and figures of the above article.
-To do this, simply run the function 'Run_Analysis_and_Plots.R'.
+To do this, simply run the script 'Run_Analysis_and_Plots.R'.
 Note that computation of the designs is by default parallelised via the ``mclapply`` function of the ``parallel`` R package.

 Author